a race with no finish line

 ..

 For motivation, I use my imagination to free me of reality's limitations; the possibilities are endless.
 Perhaps, I'll relive my younger days with a sprint to a distant end zone, or maybe I'll think of myself as something non-human; a cheetah running down a gazelle, or a WWII era destroyer cutting through the stormy North Atlantic.
-On uphill grades I may imagine myself as a piston-engined fighter plane racing from sea level up to twenty thousand feet to intercept the enemy; only, instead of a supercharged V-12, I have lungs and legs.
+On uphill grades I may become a piston-engined fighter plane racing from sea level to twenty thousand feet to intercept the enemy; only, instead of a supercharged V-12, I have lungs and legs.

 ..